TheScotsMav/lumia-stream-scripts/block-commands/README.md

 # Block commands

-A simple script to block the execution of commands if you are on certain OBS scenes.
+A simple script to block the execution of commands if you are on certain OBS/Streamlabs Desktop scenes.

 ## How to use

-Simply copy the contents of `block-commands.js` into the "custom JS" section of the command in Lumia Stream you want to limit OBS scene changes on then follow the setup procedure below.
+Simply copy the contents of `block-commands.js` into the "custom JS" section of the command in Lumia Stream you want to limit OBS/Streamlabs Desktop actions on then follow the setup procedure below.

 ### Scene setup